solana-foundation/developer-content/docs/toolkit/projects/anchor-init.md

 anchor test
 ```

-To start writing your own anchor smart contract, navigate to
+To start writing your own Anchor smart contract, navigate to
 `programs/src/lib.rs`.

 ## File Structure Template

-For more complex programs, using a more structured project template would be
+For more complex programs, using a more structured project template would be the
 best practice.
 This can be generated with:

 ```shell
 anchor init --template multiple
 ```

-which creates the following layout inside of `programs/src`:
+Which creates the following layout inside of `programs/src`:

 ```shell
 ├── constants.rs